Rebbouh-Mohamed/formation_intro_to_DL/tasks.md

 # 🧠 Building a Simple Neural Network in PyTorch

-## 🔹 Step 1: Creating a Neural Network (Without Activation Function)
+## 🔹 Step 1: Creating a Neural Network (Without Activation Functions)

 Let's start with a **simple neural network** that takes an input, applies weights and bias, and gives an output. **No activation function yet!**